 Sandy started practicing yoga 20 years ago when she started rowing because she felt that she needed something to balance out the strenuous activity with stretching and lengthening the muscles.
 Little did she know that yoga would become much bigger than the physical aspect that she perceived.
 Through her 200 Hour Teacher training, Sandy discovered that the true gift of yoga is developing the connection to self.

 When students attend Sandy’s therapeutic Self Myofascial Release class they can expect to walk away with the tools and information about ways to integrate what they’ve been exposed to in class as a way to “live their yoga”.
 Sandy is also a Certified Professional Life Coach and combines the philosophy of the coach training and yoga allowing her students to tune into their feelings, and to develop the confidence and ability to trust their intuition to find the next right step on their life path.

 Sandy enjoys interacting with students discovering how they are choosing to live their yoga on a daily basis, recognizing that when they take action that equals the core values that are important to them, the end result is more satisfaction and a greater sense of overall well-being.

 Brent was a wrestler progressing into a cage fighter who turned into a yogi.
 Sound like a logical progression?
 In Brent’s mind it was.
 All three of these platforms allows one to physically discover what is changeable and what isn’t yoga’s path has far less injuries and that is progress.

-Brent’s classes typically start with a short meditation then transitions into 3 different flow sequences and ends in a long rewared savasana.
-The heat is high, the tunes are cool, and the vibe is eutrophic.
+Brent’s classes typically start with a short meditation then transitions into 3 different flow sequences and ends in a long rewarded savasana.
+The heat is high, the tunes are cool, and the vibe is euphoric.
 As you move through class your breath will become steadier, your body will become stronger and your mind will become free.